Tensor network variational optimizations for real-time dynamics: application to the time-evolution of spin liquids: Methods

 {\it Local tensor ansatz and SU method} - As explained in Ref.~\cite{Ponnaganti2022} and recalled in subsection~\ref{subsection:TS}, the time evolution unitary operator is split using a Trotter-Suzuki (TS) decomposition in a product of 2-site unitary gates.
 Once applied on two neighboring tensors, the virtual bond dimension is no longer $D=3$ but still has the structure of a SU(2) reducible representation.
 In order to elucidate the SU(2) content of this updated virtual bond, this 2-site object can be reinterpreted as a {\em symmetric complex} matrix that, in turn, has to be reduced.
 To keep a uniform PEPS representation (i.e. with same tensor on every lattice site), a symmetric reduction is required.
 This leads to a technical difficulty: the non-Hermiticity of the matrix prevents diagonalization, and on the other hand conventional SVD leads to a non-uniform representation.
 This can be circumvented by using a symmetric SVD (Autonne-Takagi decomposition~\cite{Autonne1915,Takagi1924,CHEBOTAREV2014380}).
 For small TS time step, the analysis reveals that the relevant virtual subspace~\cite{Ponnaganti2022} is $0\oplus1/2\oplus1$ which correspond to $D=6$.
-This subspace defines a 11-dimensional $C_{4v}$-symmetric tensor manifold that generalizes and includes the initial $D=3$ tensor manifold.
+This subspace defines a $M=11$ dimensional $C_{4v}$-symmetric tensor manifold that generalizes and includes the initial $D=3$ tensor manifold.
 Due to SU(2) fusion rules the number of half-integer spins hosted on the four virtual bonds has to be odd.
 In this case, only tensors with one or three $1/2$ spins are allowed.
-This defines a $\mathbb{Z}_2$ symmetry.
+This defines a $\mathbb{Z}_2$ symmetry associated to the gauge symmetry operator $Z=\prod_{i=1}^4 Z_i$ acting on the four virtual spaces of the site tensor, where $Z_i$ takes the form $Z_i=(-1)^{n_i}$, $n_i$ being the number of spin-1/2.

-Interestingly, the dynamics computed in the SU scheme~\cite{Ponnaganti2022} selects a 8 tensors sub-manifold corresponding to a U(1) gauge symmetry where the total number of $1/2$ spins hosted on the four virtual bonds is conserved and fixed to one.
+Interestingly, the dynamics computed in the SU scheme~\cite{Ponnaganti2022} selects a ${\tilde M}=8$ tensors sub-manifold corresponding to a U(1) gauge symmetry where the total number of $1/2$ spins hosted on the four virtual bonds is conserved and fixed to one.
 This fact can be understood from a Projected Entangled Pair Operator (PEPO) representation of the 2-site Heisenberg gate whose virtual bond ($D=4$) has the structure $0 \oplus 1$ involving only integer spins.
 Such a gate cannot change the integer (resp. half-integer) spin nature of the updated bond, and hence conserves the number of integer (resp. half-integer) spins hosted by the site tensor virtual bonds.